Architectural features of the Great pyramid.

 Extract from the Edgar Brothers: Vol I; (In reference to the granite block in the descending passage) - 'We also instructed our men to shift the position of the large limestone block which then lay diagonally across the passage floor a little distance above the granite block'.
 (14) We can assume for now that it is the same stone that now sits in the 'pit'. (see photo below).
 In Vol I (14), Plates LVIII and LIX show the block in the recess before the subterranean chamber.

-Three Granite slabs from inside the Great Pyramid - Are these parts of the Portcullis system?
+Four granite slabs from inside the Great pyramid - Are these remnants of the portcullis system?

-From left to right - bottom right of the descending passage, outside the main entrance and bottom of the subterranean pit.
-(Apparently, the fourth one is in the well-shaft)
+From left to right - Bottom right of the descending passage (found by Petrie half way down the descending passage), outside the main entrance and one on a ledge in the subterranean pit.

 Question - How are these stones to be explained in the context of the 'tomb' theory?
 The remaining slabs were never intended to fall and it appears possible to bypass the system regardless.
 Is this system evidence that the structure may have had a function before it was sealed?